 What to do in Puno, Peru?
 Is Puno worth visiting?

-Moving at a relaxed pace, Puno is a fusion of the Aymara and Quechua cultures, offers great food, a gorgeous countryside surround Puno, and in the evenings you can walk to the Lake Titicaca and eat fried trout at the bank.
+Relaxed and laidback, Puno is a fusion of the Aymara and Quechua cultures, offers great food, and gorgeous countryside surrounds Puno.
+In the evenings, you can walk to Lake Titicaca and eat fried trout at the bank.

 How is the weather in Puno, Lago Titicaca?

-As both the places are at a height of 4,000 meters, the wind is cold and nights generally gets chilly.
+As both places are at a height of 4,000 meters, the wind is cold, and nights get chilly.
 I visited Lago Titicaca and Puno in February, which is the Peruvian monsoon and summer.
 But the weather was never that hot, and we always had to wear a jacket.
 In the heavy downpour of rain, Puno was a delightful place.
 The weather was cold.
-But during day time the city got hot and sunny but never so much that you have to walk around in t-shirts.
+During the daytime, the city gets hot and sunny, but never so much that you have to walk around in t-shirts.

 You also need to take care in Puno because the altitude is high.
 If you are planning to visit Puno from another sea-level city, take it slow.
 Rest and sleep well, drink a lot of water, go low on alcohol, and take a few days to acclimatize.
 Drink a lot of coca tea and eat coca leaves.